Thresh514/DS-X-bluebikes-demand-forecast/README.md

 - **Time charts:** show actual vs predicted bikes from testing data set

 ## 6) Test Plan
-- **Train/test split by date:** Train on data collected between January 2022 - December 2024 (36 months total).
+- **Train/test split by date:** Train on data collected between January 2022 - December 2024.
 Test on data collected beginning in January 2025.
+Approximately 75% training, 25% test.
 - **Metrics:** average error (MAE) and RMSE for numbers; for warnings, track how often we are right and how often we miss a problem.
 - **Compare with baselines:** make sure we improve on “last value” and “hour‑of‑week average.”
 - **Small experiments:** remove weather or recent‑history features to see how much they help.